shrapnle/AllEditions/README.md

 sendit(svgimg,"svg",features);
 '''

+You can force automatic minting intead of allowing non-minted itereations by adding "Yes" to the sendit() function
+'''
+sendit(svgimg,"svg",features,"Yes");
+'''

 ## Testing Locally
 If you want to test your script locally before uploading to IPFS.
-You can create your project and then append the query string found in the studio area of your project in order to test the sending of iteration previews and attribute information.
+You can create your project on All Editions and then append the query string found in the studio area of your project in order to test the sending of iteration previews and attribute information.